pbiron/wordpress-beta-tester/readme.txt

 There is a setting to **Skip successful autoupdate emails**.

+The **Extra Settings** tab may contain choices for testing new features in trunk that require constants to be set.
+A checked feature will add a constant to the user's `wp-config.php` file in the format as follows:

 `define( 'WP_BETA_TESTER_{$feature}', true );`

 Unchecking the feature will remove the constant.